chenyukunJoshHub/fileDroppa/README.md

 1. [class] - input parameter custom class
 2. [overCls] - input parameter custom over css class
-3. (fileUploaded)?:EventEmitter - function which will be called with list of files which were selected by user
+3. (notifyFilesUpdated)?:EventEmitter - function which will be called with list of files which were selected by user